Keto Pecan Praline Bark

 Simmer on low heat for 8-10 minutes, stirring often.
 Be careful not to burn it!

-Remove from the heat, then stir in the vanilla extract, cinnamon and nutmeg.
+Remove from the heat, then stir in the chopped pecans, vanilla extract, cinnamon and nutmeg.

 Chill in the fridge until fully set, then break apart in random pieces.

-closeup of Keto Pecan Praline Bark stack on plate
+closeup of Keto Pecan Praline Bark stacked up on white plate

 Are Pecan Pralines like Keto Candied Pecans?